rehearsal-js/rehearsal-js/README.md

 # rehearsal

+## NOTE: REHEARSAL IS AN ACTIVE WORK IN PROGRESS.
+BREAKING OFTEN.
+USE IS NOT YET RECOMMENDED.
+YOU HAVE BEEN WARNED.

 **Rehearsal** helps to improve the experience of upgrading TypeScript versions.

 **Rehearsal** tests your project against the newer version of TypeScript,